andrewnelp/Liri-Node-App/README.md

    * Language of the movie.
    * Plot of the movie.
    * Actors in the movie.
-   If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody
+If the user doesn't type a movie in, the program will output data for the movie **Mr. Nobody**

-All artists, movies and songs are stored in log.txt file
+All artists, movies and songs are stored in **log.txt** file

-The choice do-what-it-says uses the fs Node package.
+The choice **do-what-it-says** uses the fs Node package.
 LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

-It should run spotify-this-song for "I Want it That Way," as follows the text in random.txt
+It should run spotify-this-song for "I Want it That Way," as follows the text in **random.txt**

 ## Getting Started

-Run node liri and follow the choices
+Run **node liri** and follow the choices

 ### Prerequisites